The family of Bin Laden wannabe Joe Stack speaks, and they are pretty disgusting.

 From the broken clock department

-This week, a couple of conservative hosts on the Fox Business Channel seemed deeply concerned about premium rate hikes from California’s Anthem Blue Cross Blue Shield.
-They weren’t troubled by what the increases would mean for consumers — they were concerned that the increased burden on Americans might make health care reform more likely to happen.
+FOX news sort of gets something right: This week, a couple of conservative hosts on the Fox Business Channel seemed deeply concerned about premium rate hikes from California’s Anthem Blue Cross Blue Shield.
+They weren’t troubled by what the increases … Continue reading

 Is curling the only sport in the winter Olympics